VivekKatre1582003/practice-git/README.md

-# Hello ...
+### Hello ...
 It is a readme file
+# U means un tracked file and A means added file or tracked file